syncfusion-content/xamarin-docs/Xamarin/SfRadioButton/Getting-Started.md

 ---

 # Getting Started
-This section explains you the steps required to configure a `SfRadioButton` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfRadioButton` control.
+This section explains the steps required to configure the `SfRadioButton` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfRadioButton` control.

 ## Add SfRadioButton reference
 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add maskededit to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons)", and then install it.